ntr001/fivem/README.md

 * `STEAM_WEBAPIKEY` - Optional.
 Steam Web API key, if you want to use [Steam authentication](https://steamcommunity.com/dev/apikey).
 Default value is: none
 * `ONESYNC` - Optional.
 Allowed values are [on | legacy | off].
 Default value is: on
 * `ONESYNC_POPULATION` - Optional.
 Allowed values are [true | false].
 Default value is: true
+* `GAME_BUILD` - Optional.
+Enforces a game build for clients to use.
+Default value is: 2545

 ### Docker volume persistent data permission handling